 The 2004 Telugu mythological fantasy thriller film, Anji, starring Chiranjeevi and Namratha Shirodkar in lead roles was produced by Shyam Prasad Reddy and directed by Kodi Ramakrishna.
-The story of the film is about Aatmalingam which can make people younger for eternity with supernatural powers.
+The story of the film is about an Aatmalingam that can make people younger for eternity with supernatural powers.

-Swapna is a student of a professor researching on Aatmalingam.
-She travels from USA to India sensing danger to her professor.
+Swapna is a student of professor researching the Aatmalingam.
+She travels from the USA to India sensing danger to her professor.
 Her character is just a troublemaker with literally no character development.

 Guruji is a smuggler who wants to get hold of the forest.
 Sivanna and Anji stop him from poaching and smuggling, so he wants to get rid of them.
 He lacks intellect and is content with the resources of the forest which is evident as he rejects money offered by Bhatia and asks for control over the forest.

 Anji Story Analysis

 There are 3 major tracks in the story: Bhatia, Professor-Swapna, and Anji-Sivanna-Guruji.
 The primary story is of Bhatia whose life ambition is to acquire Aatmalingam.
 The Professor is a key character who works his whole life about Aatmalingam, and Swapna is his student who gets hold of his diary which contains information related to his research.
 Anji and Sivanna live in the Uravakonda forest area providing medicines for locals and protecting the forest from the smuggler Guruji.